anmsajedulalam/Neucro/README.md

 I am a curious guy who has desire for tech and research.
 Trying to learn something each day.
 I love to code and build things.
 My current focus is to work with AI/ML/DL.
 At present actively looking for opportunities to collab in research and development related to data.

+I also have interest in Mobile App Development.
+I am interested to work with Android and Flutter.

 In short: